cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ## Integration of Apache modules in control panels

 We provide control panels with the ability to build their own Apache packages with modules such as alt-mod-passenger, mod_lsapi, mod_hostinglimits.
-This is due to the fact that control panels often have own custom Apache.
+This is due to the fact that control panels often have their own customly-built Apache.
 At the same time, the modules must be compiled with the version of Apache and APR libraries that control panels use.
-Therefore, if your control panel uses an Apache that is provided by CloudLinux OS, you can use native packages with modules.
+Therefore, if your control panel uses Apache that is provided by CloudLinux OS, you can use native packages with modules.
 The following table represents the RPM package compatibility.

 RPMs of Apache provided by CloudLinux, if you are using: